jasonnnnntwj/FinalSemProject/read.md

 ```

 Code to check for player's game piece <br>
 This will prevent the changing of player's colour and will only affect the default game board.
+Automatically sends the image to the Panel.
 ```
 def drop(row, col, colour):
   if colour == 90: